Day 22: No Magic; No Money

 Willimon defines magic as “the attempt to control divine powers through the application of certain techniques or esoteric formulae.”
 When someone is seen as a magician, they are seen as controlling the outcome.
 Peter wants us to know when the apostles lay hands on people, “all such manifestations are gifts of God—surprising, undeserved, unmanilpulated, uncontrollable.
 (8.20)” (Willimon p.
 69)

-Dear Lord, Your gifts are numerous, help us to accept and value them; as we give all honor and credit to You.
+Dear Lord, Your gifts are numerous, help us to value them and honor You.
 Amen.